PatternsTechGit/PT_Angular-Materials-Side/README.md

    <font size="5" color="grey">**Step 10: Togelling Sidenav**</font>

-We will give [Template Refrence variable](https://angular.io/guide/template-reference-variables) to our side nav.
+Add a [Template Refrence variable](https://angular.io/guide/template-reference-variables) to side nav.

     <mat-sidenav #sideNav opened mode="side" >

-After that we will pass the reference variable to toolbar component so that we can control(toggle) the sideNav from it.
+After that pass the reference variable to toolbar component so that we can control toggle feature from the toolbar component.

     <app-toolbar [inputSideNav]="sidenav"></app-toolbar>

-We will create an [@input](https://angular.io/guide/inputs-outputs) variable inputSideNav of type MatSidenav in ToolbarComponent as below :
+Add an [@input](https://angular.io/guide/inputs-outputs) variable inputSideNav of type MatSidenav in ToolbarComponent as below :

 ```javascript